JoeyyScott/Gamer-Supplies/README.md

     + Example: If a user orders the same crate 10 times over a certain value they get a 50% discount on their next crate of those items.
     + This would also allow users to receive their favourite snacks whenever they wanted with only having to checkout once.

-+ **Pagination** - This would take control if the amount of supplies in the shop went over a threshold; which required too much work for the time available for the project.
++ **Pagination** - This would take control if the amount of supplies in the shop went over a threshold.
+Implementing this fully would require too much work for the time available for this project.

 #### [Back to top](#contents)